scholarly and technical writings on various topics

 Suppose typical cert lifespan is 1 year, and PhonesRUs (a company that sells phone numbers and signs STIR/SHAKEN traffic on behalf of its customers) averages 1 cert key compromise every 2 years.
 This would mean that half of PhonesRUs’s certs will be compromised during their lifespan, and if they are compromised on average halfway through their lifespan, then for 6 months out of every 2 years, PhonesRUs will be operating with a compromised cert.
 But if PhonesRUs has an average cert lifespan of 90 days (the recommendation from STI-GA), then on the 1 occasion in 2 years that a cert is compromised, it is likely to be rotated within 45 days.
 Operating for 45 days with bad security is clearly better than operating that way for 6 months.

 Note: It might seem like I’m being overly pessimistic to posit a cert key compromise every 2 years.
 However, 2 years is the midpoint in guidance about a safe key cryptoperiod in NIST 800-57 rev 5, section 5.3.4.
-And “compromise” doesn’t mean “known loss of control” but rather “meaningful risk that control has been lost”.
+And “compromise” doesn’t mean “known loss of control” but rather “meaningful risk that control could have been lost”.
 Most IT teams experience staff turnover more than once every 2 years… And on top of that, we could consider the frequency of phishing, smishing, APTs, ransomware, bloatware, unpatched software, social engineering, and other sources of compromise.
-The risk that control over a cert’s key will be lost in 2 years is at least “meaningful”.
+The risk that confident control over a cert’s key might decay in 2 years is at least “meaningful”.

 The conclusion that 45 days is better than 6 months is true as far as it goes, but: A) to shrink the insecure window by 4x, we have traded 4x the maintenance burden; and B) 45 days of compromised operations is still terrible, especially considering the fact that PhonesAreUs may be signing for tens of thousands of enterprises.

 Suppose we shrink the lifespans of certs far more aggressively — i.e., to a week.
-Now we have 52x as many certificate request, issuance, installation, revocation, caching, and de-caching operations, and PhonesRUs still has 3.5 days of faulty security, on average, in a 2-year period.
+Now we have 52x as many certificate request, issuance, installation, revocation, caching, and de-caching operations, and thousands of PhonesRUs customers still have 3.5 days of faulty security, on average, in a 2-year period.
 Presumably, other STIR/SHAKEN signers would be similar.
-How much havoc can fraudsters accomplish during 3.5 days when calls go out under a false signature?
+How much havoc can fraudsters accomplish during 3.5 days when calls for thousands of enterprises go out under a false signature?
 And how much has our flawed protection cost us?

 What’s possibly worse is that by obsessively pursuing short-lived evidence, we’ve created a strong incentive to take the insecure and easy path: if there’s a risk of a compromised key, just wait until the cert expires.
 Because the management burden is already so high, nobody in such an ecosystem wants to do the secure thing: act immediately, be transparent, and cancel all the evidence that’s in active use.
 It’s just more management bother.